Nimdy/detect-FPS-hackers/README.md

 I believe if you ever want to stand a chance in defeating cheaters that are using ML/AI, you need to fight back with ML/AI detection methods.

-Maybe nothing will ever happen because people keep making purchases in the stores for DAT NEXT SICK SKIN... lol

 Happy gaming,